Alcatraz added the Behind the Scenes tour several years ago and it has become one of the more popular tours of Alcatraz.

 However, there are ways to get the day tour and night tour tickets on sold out days.
 See my tips at Alcatraz sold out for how to do it.

-Return to Pier 33: people on this tour become part of the night tour after the private tour is over, and can return on either of the night tour ferries, at 8:40 pm or 9:25 pm.
+Return to Pier 33: people on this tour become part of the night tour after the private tour is over, and can return on either of the night tour ferries, at 8:40 pm or 9:25 pm in summer, and must take the only night tour return ferry in winter at 6:40 pm.

 Return times are posted at Pier 33 and on the dock on Alcatraz Island.